 From 1 September 2019 we will have a Legal Aid contract in discrimination and so if you need advice or assistance on a discrimination issue and you are eligible for legal aid we may be able to help you free of charge.

 If you have legal expenses insurance you may be able to make a claim and cover our costs that way.
-Click Play to see a short video explaining how.
+See a short video explaining how below.

 Our team have over 30 years' specialist experience of employment law.

 For more details or to discuss your case, contact us by clicking the button at the bottom of the page.

 Trade Union members.
 If you are a member of a Trade Union you should seek advice directly from them rather than contacting us.